 For example, he notes that if a company uses AI to predict the performance of potential employees using data from its current workforce, it's likely to run into problems.
 "The reason is that the composition of the company's current workforce is likely due to some previous hiring bias," he said.
 "Just because one type of person has been successful at a company doesn't mean hiring that same type of person again and again will lead to continued success.”

 In fact, hiring the same type of people over and over can cause a company to stagnate due to a lack of new ideas.
 Workplace diversity is one of the best ways to ensure long-term success because it helps make companies more agile.
-In fact, companies with a diverse team make better business decisions 87 percent of the time, according to a study by Cloverpop.
+Companies with a diverse team make better business decisions 87 percent of the time, according to a study by Cloverpop.
 And as population growth continues to slow in the U.S., diversity will be critical for a company’s future.

 Despite some well-publicized issues with bias, AI can actually help take some of the bias out of the hiring process.
 “When used properly, AI l can help to reduce hiring bias by creating a more accessible job application process, and completely blind screening and scheduling process,” says Faber.
 Companies can use these models to ensure they’re hiring the best employees, not just the ones who look like their current workforce.

 Artificial intelligence can help you remove gendered or non-inclusive language from your job descriptions to ensure you aren’t driving away quality candidates before they ever apply.
 Text analysis tools examine your job descriptions for gender bias, weak job descriptions, and choppy language.
 They can even suggest alternate wording to help you attract more diverse candidates.
 One example of a text analysis tool is Gender Decoder, a free tool that examines text you input for gendered language.
 It’s easy to use and can help you quickly improve your job descriptions.